 Python expressions that attempt to concatenate string fields that include a null or divide by zero value will return a null for that field value.

 SQL expressions support faster calculations for feature services and enterprise geodatabases.
-Instead of performing calculations one feature or row at a time, a single request is set to the server or database, resulting in faster calculations.
+Instead of performing calculations one feature or row at a time, a single request is sent to the server or database, resulting in faster calculations.

 Only feature services and enterprise geodatabases support SQL expressions.
 For other formats, use Python or Arcade expressions.

-Using the SQL option for the Expression Type parameter has the following limitations with enterprise geodatabases:
+Using the SQL option for the Expression Type parameter has the following limitations:

-- The option is only supported for Db2, Oracle, PostgreSQL, SAP HANA, and SQL Server databases.
+- The option is only supported for Db2, Oracle, PostgreSQL, SAP HANA, and SQL Server enterprise geodatabases.

 - Calculating field values on joined tables is not supported.

 - Versioned and archived data is not supported.

 - Undoing geoprocessing operations is not supported.